LaserFR/LaserFR/README.md

 ### 3.4 Attack simulation

-1. Run 'src/face_recognition.py' to test the face recognition results with the synthetic attackers and the targets in the 'selected_data' folder from 3.1
+1. Run 'src/face_recognition.py' to test the face recognition results with the synthetic attackers and the targets in the 'selected_data' folder from [3.1 Filters](#22-getting-started)

 2. Get the successful attacker and target pair and the laser current range.

+## 4. Acknowledgment

+### 4.1 Attacker images on request

+Due to IRB requirements, we cannot publicly share attacker images.
+If you need access, please contact us by email.

+### 4.2 Citation